W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 9. Everyone experiences fear.
-²Yet it would take very little right thinking to realise why fear occurs.
+²Yet it would take very little right thinking to realize why fear occurs.
 ³Few appreciate the real power of the mind, and no one remains fully aware of it all the time.
-⁴However, if you hope to spare yourself from fear there are some things you must realise, and realise fully.
+⁴However, if you hope to spare yourself from fear there are some things you must realize, and realize fully.
 ⁵The mind is very powerful, and never loses its creative force.
 ⁶It never sleeps.
 ⁷Every instant it is creating.
-⁸It is hard to recognise that thought and belief combine into a power surge that can literally move mountains.
+⁸It is hard to recognize that thought and belief combine into a power surge that can literally move mountains.
 ⁹It appears at first glance that to believe such power about yourself is arrogant, but that is not the real reason you do not believe it.
 ¹⁰You prefer to believe that your thoughts cannot exert real influence because you are actually afraid of them.
 ¹¹This may allay awareness of the guilt, but at the cost of perceiving the mind as impotent.